dougeby/IntuneDocs/intune/tutorial-use-autopilot-enroll-devices.md

 ## Clean up resources

-If you don't want to use Autopilot devices any more, you can delete them.
+If you don't want to use Autopilot devices anymore, you can delete them.

 1. If the devices are enrolled in Intune, you must first [delete them from the Azure Active Directory portal](devices-wipe.md#delete-devices-from-the-azure-active-directory-portal).